 4. Formal muscle testing.

-When performing formal muscle testing, remember which spinal routes and nerves innervate each muscle (Figure 1). muscle strength scale from 0 to 5 (Table 1).
+When performing formal muscle testing, remember which spinal routes and nerves innervate each muscle (Figure 1).
+During the examination, observe the patient performing the tests and assess the muscle strength on the scale from 0 to 5 (Table 1).

 4.1 Examination of upper extremities.
 Perform the test of strength in upper extremities with the patient sitting.